 Pont de Pierre

-The oldest bridge in Bordeaux that connects the banks of the Garonne river is hard to give a miss.
+The oldest bridge in Bordeaux connects the banks of the Garonne river.

 A 12th-century cathedral where Eleanor of Aquitaine and Louis VII, the future king of France, were married in 1137.
 The cathedral suffered from a devasting fire in the 19th century.
 After this incident, all of the furniture in the cathedral was replaced with furniture from other churches.